PeteCozens/PersonalCodingStandards/README.md

 - **Never commit secrets**.
 Use User Secrets (Dev) and **env vars/Key Vault** (Test/Prod) per §3.
 - Do not log secrets/PII.
 Prefer **redaction** patterns.
 - Validate all external input at boundaries; **parameterize** DB access (EF/Dapper).
+- Ensure that no secrets are stored in terraform state files

 ---